-If we are unable to transition successfully from an early-stage development company to a company that commercializes therapeutics, our operations would suffer.
+If we are unable to transition successfully from a development company to a company that commercializes therapeutics, our business would suffer.

-We are at a critical juncture in our development, as we prepare to submit our first NDA.
-We require a well-structured plan to make this transition.
+We require a well-structured plan to make the transition from the development-stage to being a company with commercial operations.
 We have a number of executive personnel, particularly in clinical development, regulatory and manufacturing production, including personnel with significant Phase 3-to-commercialization experience.
-We have aligned our management structure to accommodate the increasing complexity of our operations, and we have implemented the following measures, among others, to accommodate our transition, complete development of AFRESA and successfully implement our commercialization strategy for AFRESA:
+In order to implement our commercialization strategy, we will need to:

-- expand our manufacturing capabilities; - develop comprehensive and detailed commercialization, clinical development and regulatory plans; and - implement standard operating procedures, including those for protocol development.
+- align our management structure to accommodate the increasing complexity of our operations; - · develop comprehensive and detailed commercialization, clinical development and regulatory plans; and - implement standard operating procedures.

-If we are unable to accomplish these measures in a timely manner, we would be at considerable risk of failing to:
+If we are unable to accomplish these measures in a timely manner, we would be at considerable risk of failing to develop the manufacturing capabilities necessary for FDA inspection and commercial operations.